Logo preload

 Speaking with other adult humans

-One of the things you hear about but still can’t prepare for is the isolation of working from home.
-Yes, I can talk to my cats and yes the kids get home at 3 so I have someone to yell at for not doing their chores, but that doesn’t really measure up to the conversational stimulation a healthy office environment provides.
-While this may not be the primary goal of getting everyone together, it’s definitely a welcome byproduct.
+One of the things people talk about but can’t fully prepare for is the isolation of working from home.
+Yes, I can talk to my cats, and yes, the kids get home at 3, giving me someone to scold for skipping chores.
+However, that hardly compares to the conversational stimulation a healthy office environment provides.
+While this may not be the main reason for gathering everyone together, it’s definitely a welcome benefit.